Fliptron/HP_Series_80_I-O_Extender/README.md

 # HP_Series_80_I-O_Extender

 I/O Extender card for HP Series 80 computers with Logic Analyzer and Oscilloscope probe points.
 The PCB is designed to fit within the 100mm x 100mm limit of the El-Cheapo PCB vendors.

 The extender plugs into an available I/O slot.
 It is not wide enough to engage the left and right sides of the I/O card slot area, and so does not have vertical mechanical support.
 To avoid possible damage to th I/O connector, the board should have suitable support underneath to keep the board level.
+Holes have been provided on both sides for either 3D printed or CNC milled supports.

-A primary goal was to keep it cheap, and since several Chinese PCB fab companies have fairly good pricing for small quantities of 2 layer, 100 mm x 100 mm (or smaller) boards, this design fits within this requirement.
+A primary goal was to keep it cheap, and since several Chinese PCB fab companies have fairly good pricing for small quantities of 2 layer, 100 mm x 100 mm (or smaller) boards, this design fits within this constraint.

 All the pins from the I/O connector are routed to the extender connector with 0.060" traces (1.5 mm).
 There is an oscilloscope test point for every signal.
 There are also